medicare medicaid texas

 Provides non-medical personal care assistance, homemaker services, and transportation assistance to/from medical appointments.
 This non-technical, medically related personal care service is eligible to adults whose health problems cause them to be limited in performing daily living activities according to their doctor’s statement of medical need.

 Are you single, married with both spouses applying for Medicaid, or married with one spouse applying?
-Review the tables that apply to you to learn about the maximum income and financial assets and the level of care for each of the three categories of Medicaid services in Texas.
+Review the tables that apply to you to learn about the maximum income and financial assets and the level of care for each of Texas’s three categories of Medicaid services.

 Type of Texas MedicaidMaximum IncomeMaximum Financial AssetsLevel of Care Required

-Regular Medicaid / Aged Blind and Disabled$914 / month$2,000Help with Activities of Daily Living (ADLs)
+Regular Medicaid / Aged Blind and Disabled$967 / month$2,000Help with Activities of Daily Living (ADLs)

 Type of Texas MedicaidMaximum IncomeMaximum Financial AssetsLevel of Care Required